tumblr/TMTumblrSDK/README.md

         if (!error) NSLog(@"Got some liked posts");
     }];

-## Unit tests
+#### Tests
-The SDK contains a full integration test suite.
+The API client contains a full integration test suite.
 By default, non-idempotent tests (e.g. creating a post, liking a post, following a user) are commented out.
 To run the test target, create a `Tests/Credentials.plist` file with the following properties:

     <key>OAuthToken</key>
     <string>ADISJdadsoj2dj38dj29dj38jd9238jdk92djasdjASDaoijsd</string>